turner-townsend/flask-pydantic-spec/README.md

 > ValidationError: missing field for headers

-The HTTP headers' keys in Flask are capitalized, in Falcon are upper cases, in Starlette are lower cases.
+The HTTP headers' keys in Flask are capitalized.
 You can use [`pydantic.root_validators(pre=True)`](https://pydantic-docs.helpmanual.io/usage/validators/#root-validators) to change all the keys into lower cases or upper cases.

 > ValidationError: value is not a valid list for query